Will-Banksy/reflist/README.md

 ~~On linux, the output can be piped through `xclip` or `wl-copy` to automatically copy it to the clipboard with the correct MIME type~~ Reflist now supports automatic copying to clipboard in HTML format (with a plain text backup, which for now is in markdown format) with the `-c` option.

 This was 100% made to procrastinate actually doing any uni work and may well be reinventing the wheel (I am actually not sure but there's probably a few bibtex to html programs that exist) in which case you're probably better off using those.
+However I have now finished in academia (for now?) so will likely not continue work on this tool.

 ## Usage